Zooplankton Ecologist

 To test our hypothesis and document the faunal baseline under Larsen-C, we will deploy trawls (epibenthic sledge (EBS), Agassiz trawl (AGT), bongo net (BN)), mega-corer (MUC), towed camera systems (SUCS & DWCS), CTD, and single and multi-beam echosounders at each station.
 As the seabed under A68 is uncharted, areas around the proposed stations will be surveyed by swath bathymetry to map seafloor topography.
 With our holistic sampling approach we will collect information on the assemblage structure, biodiversity and abundance of the in-, epi-, and suprabenthic meio-, macro- and megafauna.
 This will provide a baseline for assessing ecosystem function with samples of potential food sources such as phyto- and zooplankton as well as organic matter in the sediments and comprise a suite of biological, sedimentological and biogeochemical parameters.

-Biological and environmental data will be analysed with multivariate statistics and compared to assemblages and ecosystems reported from the Southern Ocean shelf, slope and deep-sea, especially those from Larsen-A/B and the bathyal and abyssal Weddell Sea.
+- Document and describe the pre-collapse system to provide a springboard for future studies and grant opportunities.
+Archiving of pre-collapse samples would be vital.
+Biological and environmental data were analysed with multivariate statistics and compared to assemblages and ecosystems reported from the Southern Ocean shelf, slope and deep-sea, especially those from Larsen-A/B and the bathyal and abyssal Weddell Sea.

 Science and Technology team